jart/scriptus/docs/api.md

 var heardFromKahlil = listen({to:"kahlil", timeout:"4y, 1d"});
 ```

-In the above snippet, 'y' stands for years and 'd' stands for days.
+In the above snippet, `y` stands for years and `d` stands for days.
 Any number of durations can be combined.
-The comma is optional, so "4y, 1d" is the same as "4y 1d".
+The comma is optional, so `4y, 1d` is the same as `4y 1d`.
 Other letters represent other things:

 <table>
     <tr>